 This is a state school with no tuition fees, so outcomes matter even more as a marker of value.
 On the published KS2 measures performance is exceptionally strong.

-In 2024, 91.67% of pupils met the expected standard in reading, writing and mathematics combined, compared to the England average of 62%.
-At the higher standard, 50.67% reached greater depth across reading, writing and mathematics, compared to the England average of 8%.
-Scaled scores reinforce the story: reading 111 (England average 100), mathematics 110 (England average 101), and grammar, punctuation and spelling 112.
-Science is similarly strong, with 93% reaching the expected standard compared with an England average of 82%.
+In the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 30% reached greater depth across reading, writing and mathematics.
+Scaled scores reinforce the story: reading 111, mathematics 111, and grammar, punctuation and spelling 113.
+Science is similarly strong, with 90% reaching the expected standard.

-Ranked 191st in England and 1st in Loughton for primary outcomes (FindMySchool ranking based on official data), the school sits in the elite tier, placing it in the top 2% of schools in England.
+Ranked 123rd out of 14,978 schools in England for primary academic outcomes and 1st in Loughton in the local primary ranking (FindMySchool ranking based on official data), the school sits in the elite tier.

 The implication for pupils is that lessons are not simply covering content, they are building secure knowledge and exam readiness, with a large proportion working beyond the expected standard by the end of Year 6.
 For parents comparing options locally, the FindMySchool Local Hub and Comparison Tool can help place these results side-by-side with nearby schools, using the same official-data basis.